postor/next-express-jwt/documents/browser.md

 ## wrapper

-wrap your next.js page and ssr is ready
+wrap your next.js page into Provider and user for ssr is ready, custom user data through `browser({serverSiderGetUser:userfn(ctx)})`, you need to keep the user data the same as browser login

 ```
 const { wrapper } = browser()